bruno-ruotolo/cineflex/README.md

 ## About

-Buying a ticket at movie theathers must be easy and fast, keeping this in mid, this application was developed, a fast and simple way to chosse and buy tickets for your favorites movies.
+Buying a ticket at movie theaters must be easy and fast, keeping this in mind, this application was developed, a fast and simple way to chosse and buy tickets for your favorites movies.

 - Dinamic Pages
 - Dinamic Content using React States